hippiehunter/dblbook/src/guessing_game/guessing_game.md

 endmain
 ```

 We've added a `try` block around the code that converts the `guess` to an `int` and compares it to the `randomNumber`.
 We've also added a `catch` block that catches the `BadDigitException` and prints a more user friendly message.
-We could have also used `Int.TryParse` from .NET but this way you can see some explicit error handling.
-Now if you run the program and enter something other than a number you'll see something like the following:
+We could also have used `Int.TryParse` from .NET, but this way you can see some explicit error handling.
+If you run the program now and enter something other than a number, you'll see something like this:

 ```console
 dotnet run